liuliu/ccv/doc/convnet.md

 http://www.image-net.org/challenges/LSVRC/2010/download-public

 Unfortunately, the metadata are stored in Matlab proprietary format, there are some conversion work to be done.
-Will demonstrate how to use Octave to do this.
+Here will demonstrate how to use Octave to do this.
+Install Octave on Linux-like system is easy, for me on Ubuntu, it is about one line:

+	sudo apt-get install octave

 Assuming you've downloaded devkit-1.0 from the above link, and found meta.mat file somewhere in that tarball, launching Octave interactive environment and run:

 	file = fopen('meta.txt', 'w+')
 	for i = 1:1000